 We often think that only the deliberate act of vandalism can ruin our car’s paint finish, like this incident.
 But a ton of seemingly harmless elements you encounter during your daily drive can, over time, have harmful effects on your vehicle’s paint.
 What exactly are we supposed to watch out for on the road?

-Well, according to Ford Asia Pacific chief manufacturing engineer of paint Richard Burt, these are the things that can damage your car's paint job, so it's best to avoid these:
+Well, according to Ford Asia Pacific chief manufacturing engineer of paint Richard Burt, these are the things that can cause car paint damage, so it’s best to avoid these: